Tag Archives: holiday

 Prepare the garnish:

 Combine the raisins and Cointreau in a small bowl.
-Let sit at room temperature for at least 2 hours.
-(Raisins may be prepared up to one week in advance.
-Cover and refrigerate until use.)
+Let stand at room temperature for at least 2 hours.
+(The raisins may be prepared up to one week in advance.
+Cover and refrigerate until use).
+Toast the almonds in a dry skillet on the stove.
+Remove from the heat and coarsely chop into large pieces.

 Prepare the gløgg: